 ― All Night Party Of Goth (Bimble), Sunday, 22 February 2009 21:36 (nine years ago) Permalink

 People rolling round on the carpetBiting wool and pulling string

-― we salute you, our half-inflated dark lord (GOTT PUNCH II HAWKWINDZ), Thursday, 4 February 2016 19:25 (two years ago) Permalink
+― we salute you, our half-inflated dark lord (GOTT PUNCH II HAWKWINDZ), Thursday, 4 February 2016 19:25 (three years ago) Permalink

 What I'm trying to say is I'm having a late life re-realization that this band is great.
 And the bonus tracks on this Crocodile reissue are exactly what you want out of bonus tracks - "Simple Stuff" is, quote, meaninglessness with absolute conviction and I love it.

-― we salute you, our half-inflated dark lord (GOTT PUNCH II HAWKWINDZ), Thursday, 4 February 2016 19:28 (two years ago) Permalink
+― we salute you, our half-inflated dark lord (GOTT PUNCH II HAWKWINDZ), Thursday, 4 February 2016 19:28 (three years ago) Permalink

 Been listing to this 2CD comp recently instead of the albums, feel like they just about nailed it.